gerbrent/privacyguides.org/docs/os/ios-overview.md

 The majority of privacy and security concerns with Apple products are related to their cloud services, not their hardware or software.
 When you use Apple services like iCloud, most of your information is stored on their servers and secured with keys which Apple has access to by default.
 You can check [Apple's documentation](https://support.apple.com/HT202303) for information on which services are end-to-end encrypted.
 Anything listed as "in transit" or "on server" means it's possible for Apple to access that data without your permission.
 This level of access has occasionally been abused by law enforcement to get around the fact that your data is otherwise securely encrypted on your device, and of course Apple is vulnerable to data breaches like any other company.

 Therefore, if you use iCloud you should [enable **Advanced Data Protection**](https://support.apple.com/HT212520).
 This encrypts nearly all of your iCloud data with keys stored on your devices (end-to-end encryption), rather than Apple's servers, so that your iCloud data is secured in the event of a data breach, and otherwise hidden from Apple.

+The encryption used by Advanced Data Protection, while strong, [is not *quite* as robust](https://discuss.privacyguides.net/t/apple-advances-user-security-with-powerful-new-data-protections/10778/4) as the encryption offered by other [cloud services](../cloud.md), particularly when it comes to iCloud Drive.
+While we strongly encourage using Advanced Data Protection if you use iCloud, we would also suggest considering alternatives for most iCloud services, although it is unlikely most people would be impacted by these encryption quirks.

 You can also protect your data by limiting what you sync to iCloud in the first place.
 At the top of the **Settings** app, you'll see your name and profile picture if you are signed in to iCloud.
 Select that, then **iCloud**, and turn off the switches for any services you don't want to sync to iCloud.
 You may see third-party apps listed under **Show All** if they sync to iCloud, which you can disable here.